magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-5.md

 <!--- AC-776-->

-*  {{ site.data.var.ee }} now displays an error message on the Shipping page when a shopper enters an invalid email format after the shopper clicks **Place Order**.
+*  {{ site.data.var.ce }} now displays an error message on the Shipping page when a shopper enters an invalid email format after the shopper clicks **Place Order**.
 Previously, the error message was displayed on the Payment page.
 [GitHub-33590](https://github.com/magento/magento2/issues/33590

 ### Frameworks